Galit Gutman: Biography

 Galit Gutmman is married to photojournalist Ziv Koren and the mother of two daughters.

-She began her modeling career after winning the title “Discovery of the Year.”
+She began her modeling career after winning the title "Discovery of the Year".
 She went on to become one of Israel's leading model.

 She was a model for Castro, H & O, Croacker, Oberzon, and Dani Mizrahi.

+Gutman’s family is of Polish-Jewish and Romanian-Jewish descent.

 Acting and television career

-Gutman studied acting at Yoram Levinstein School of Acting and appeared in the Israeli soap opera "Ramat Aviv Gimel".
-In 2003 she presented the Golden Curtain Awards of the E! channel.
+Gutman studied acting at Yoram Loewenstein Performing Arts Studio and appeared in the Israeli soap opera Ramat Aviv Gimel.
+In 2003, she presented the Golden Curtain Awards of the E! channel.
 From 2006 to 2008, she hosted HaDugmaniot, the Israeli version of America's Next Top Model.

-In 2012 she hosted "Brothers for Life", a documentary that deals with children in a family with many children.
+In 2012, she hosted "Brothers for Life", a documentary that deals with children in a family with many children.